Lumavate-Team/documentation/WIDGETS.rst

     Widgets can function as shells for microservices or component-sets providing a convenient place for studio users to customize the UI.
 These widgets can then be used to create web pages or data displays.

 .. warning::
     All widgets that make platform level calls must send their URI signed.
-Lumavate provides signing libraries for Go, Python, and #C. All other containers will be unable to send signed URIs. :ref:`Vist the sample code section for a link to each of these signed libraries <Code Samples>`.
+Lumavate provides signing libraries for Go, Python, and #C. All other containers will be unable to send signed URIs. :ref:`Visit the sample code section for a link to each of these signed libraries <Code Samples>`.

 .. _Accepted File Types W: